brookeburdick/CheckinChecker/README.md

 Logging
-As the CheckinChecker runs, it logs all output into the jamflog.log Computer checking in example:
+As the CheckinChecker runs, it logs all output into the jamflog.log

-Computer not checked in in over 90 days example:

-Every time the pop-up runs, it will log as well:

 Deploy via Jamf
 1. Upload the kickoff script into Jamf